2i2c-org/docs/index.md

 ## About the Managed JupyterHubs Pilot

 The Managed JupyterHubs Pilot is an experiment at building an open, scalable, sustainable cloud service for interactive computing environments in research and education.
-These sections contain information about the service, our goels and strategy for the pilot, and a high-level description of the infrastructure.
+These sections contain information about the service, our goals and strategy for the pilot, and a high-level description of the infrastructure.

 ```{toctree}
 :maxdepth: 1